Save travel time and money when you attend the WomenTech Educators

 ✓ How to communicate the benefits of STEM at each stage of the recruitment process

-✓ Effective strategies to involve faculty and staff in your recruiting effort
+✓ Effective strategies to involve faculty & staff in your recruiting effort

 Gender Diversity in STEM: Boosting Enrollment & Implementing New Culture

-✓ How to overcome barriers to recruiting women into STEM
+✓ Barriers to recruiting women into STEM & how to overcome them

-Keeping STEM Students on Course & Improving Graduation Rates
+Strategies to Keep STEM Students on Course & Improve Graduation Rates

-✓ How to make female students feel welcome in the classroom and what not to do
+✓ How to make female students feel welcome and what not to do

-✓ Ways to bolster confidence and ensure success of STEM students
+✓ Ways to bolster confidence in STEM students to ensure success

 ✓ Strategies to help your female students be successful in the lab

-✓ Building block skills to help close the gender-based experience gap
+✓ Building block skills to help close the experience gap

 Addressing the STEM Challenge: Appeal to Women Who Aren't Excited by STEM

-✓ Ways faculty can teach to female learning styles
+✓ How faculty can teach to female learning styles

 ✓ How to connect students with female role models & create community

-✓ An "ah-ha" moment on spatial reasoning and how to respond
+✓ An "ah-ha" moment on spatial reasoning - what you need to know

 Build a Leadership Team Model for Women in STEM: Strategies for Success